Blaizzy/mlx-embeddings/docs/How-to-Build-Software-Outside-Homebrew-with-Homebrew-keg-only-Dependencies.md

 export PKG_CONFIG_PATH="$(brew --prefix)/opt/openssl/lib/pkgconfig"
 ```

-If you’re curious about the `PKG_CONFIG_PATH` variable `man pkg-config` goes into more detail.
+If you’re curious about the `PKG_CONFIG_PATH` variable, `man pkg-config` goes into more detail.

-You can get `pkg-config` to detail the default search path with:
+You can get `pkg-config` to print the default search path with:

 ```sh
 pkg-config --variable pc_path pkg-config